kayvonf/virtualclassroom/README.md

 # virtualclassroom

 Kayvon's ohyay-based virtual classroom is a 24-7 "always on" virtual classroom space that supports synchronous live lecture to up to 500 students, small student working groups (e.g., for breakouts or flipped classroom settings), and office hours.

+__If you want to receive communication about any updates to this tool in the future, please sign up [here](https://forms.gle/A8S8xJNQBtXeFaTZ9).__

 ## Getting Started